-The 11th Annual Newfoundland & Labrador Police and Peace Officers' Memorial Parade was held at 2:00pm, Sunday, September 29, 2013 at the Memorial site, Confederation Hill, St. John's.
+The 12th Annual Newfoundland & Labrador Police and Peace Officers' Memorial Parade will be held at 2:00pm, Sunday, September 28, 2014 at the Memorial site, Confederation Hill, St. John's.

 Order of Service

 1400 hrs Arrival of the Vice Regal Party & Inspection